-This two-day open-enrollment program is designed for mid-level managers and functional experts, and is available as part of our Project Management and Management & Leadership certificate programs.
+This program is designed for mid-level and senior managers and is available as part of our Executive Certificate in Management and Leadership.

 Today’s hyper competitive markets mean company survival depends on continuous improvement.
 As the manufacturing sector knows only too well, new competitors can spring up seemingly overnight from anywhere around the globe.
 The same is now true for service industries.
 Staying on top takes a comprehensive strategy that focuses on both reducing costs and increasing quality.
 For companies like Toyota, Nestlé, and the Mayo Clinic, that strategy involves Kaizen, the Japanese method for continuous improvement.